edwardgerhold/syntaxjs/README.md

 my regular exceptions, but am not to stupid not to know what i am doing or did, so i wonder a little.

 _Object Refactoring_
 For the ByteCode + Heap (ByteCode can be run without putting them all into an Array, ByteCode ist not depending on Heap, while Heap can only store Bytecode) all OrdinaryObject.prototype (Essential Methods) have to be replaced by a function taking the object (ptr) as argument.
+The GOOD.
+They are already called by callInternalSlot("DefineOwnProperty", obj, ...)

 _Design Patterns_
 Doing something else than JavaScript.
 I wanted i typed version of Ecma-262 and started